Best Online Associate Degree in Nursing Programs of 2024

 It is critical to attend an accredited nursing school.
 The risks of attending an unaccredited school include being rejected or ineligible for jobs, licensure, financial aid, and the graduate or doctoral program of your choice.

 Accrediting bodies are independent organizations that evaluate schools and their programs.
-The Accreditation Commission for Education in Nursing and the Commission on Collegiate Nursing Education award accreditation to nursing schools.
+The Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education award accreditation to nursing schools.
 These accreditors must receive recognition from the Council on Higher Education Accreditation and/or the U.S. Department of Education.

 What Will You Learn in an Online ADN Program?